michaelfester/docs/docs/reference/computed-columns/experimental-code-column.md

 `string`, `number`, and `boolean` are the basic primitive types.
 If you declare a parameter of this type, Glide will convert whichever values are passed into that declared JavaScript type.
 In other words – if you declare a parameter as `number`, then you can be sure that the value is a JavaScript number (or `undefined`, which can happen for any parameter).

-`primitive` is special in that it doesn’t convert the values, as far as that is possible.
+`primitive` is special in that it doesn't convert the values, as far as that is possible.
 For example, if you have a boolean column with a string value of `"True"`, if you declare a parameter as `boolean`, Glide will pass it as the boolean true, but if you declare it as `primitive`, Glide will pass the string `"True"`.

 `uri`, `image-uri`, `audio-uri`, `date-time`, `markdown`, `phone-number`, `email-address`, and `emoji` are string types, i.e. Glide will pass them as strings to your code, and you have to return them as strings, but Glide treats them specially.
 For example, if your computed column declares that it returns `date-time`, then you can use all the date/time comparison operators on the result.